 Tip 1: Develop a Writing Routine

 When you have a routine, your mind is conditioned to get on with the writing.
 It is a commitment and a habit.
 It is quite unlike the idea of creativity as a whimsical guest who comes and goes.
 Having a routine makes writing a habit, and habit stays.
 In this way, you treat creativity as a habit rather than an on and off event.
 You can decide your routine and stick to it.
 That could be every day at a particular time, or every other day, or every weekend.
 The frequency is up to you.
-In response to a student’s question on inspiration, American novelist Tom Robbins said this: “I am always at my desk at 10 o’clock in the morning.
+In response to a student’s question on inspiration, American novelist Tom Robbins said this: “I am always at my desk at 10 a.m.
 So the muse knows where to find me.”

 Tip 2: Use Placeholder Words